 The Vorlons appearing as angels (widely believed to be divine agents of God), or their equivalents in non-human cultures, in Babylon 5.

 Once Upon a Time's third season episode Ariel has the Evil Queen disguise herself as Ursula, the ancient goddess of the sea, to trick Ariel into helping her capture Snow White.
 The real Ursula is not happy about this: she makes herself known to Regina, threatening her that if she ever tries impersonating the goddess again, Regina will find out just how real Ursula is.

 MacGyver: In "Walking Dead", Mac pretends to be Baron Samedi (or, more accurately, he takes the place of a Hollywood Voodoo priest who is pretending to be Baron Samedi).

 Myth & Religion

-Accodring to the Book of Revelations, during the "End Times", there will be many people who will claim to be Jesus on his Second Coming.
+According to the Book of Revelation, during the "End Times", there will be many people who will claim to be Jesus on his Second Coming.
 On top of that, the Anti Christ will also claim to be a god.
 These people will all be false deities of one kind or another.

 Parodied in The Far Side when two jungle explorers come across natives so gigantic only their feet and calves are shown in-panel.
 One explorer says to the other, "With any luck, they'll revere us as Gods."